-The third and last one is Wela(n)du (see above).
+The third one is Wela(n)du (see image above).
 This golden coin was found on a field near the village of Schweindorf in northern Germany in 1948.
-It is dated between 575-625, or even 575-600.
+It is dated between 575 and 625, or even 575 and 600.
 The name of this Frisian ‘big man’ was Weladu, and the name is written (backwards) in runes too: ᚹᛖᛚᚩᛞᚢ ‘weladu’.
-It is being kept in Ostfriesischen Landesmuseum Emden in Germany.
+It is being kept in Ostfriesischen Landesmuseum Emden.
 The intriguing thing of this name is, that it is the name of Weland or Wayland the Smith.
 The mythical blacksmith in Germanic mythology, mentioned in several old written sources, including the epic poem Beowulf and the Deor poem.
 Then, of course, we cannot avoid to speculate that the famous blacksmith Wayland was a Frisian.
-For this, read our blog post Weladu the flying blacksmith.
+For our argumentation Wayland was a Frisian, read our post Weladu the flying blacksmith.

 Besides the vanity of (early-medieval) rulers, the question arises what the cash flows and the long-distance trade of the Frisians looked like?
 Bellow we have tried to give a very basic overview, knowing that the world of early-medieval coin is voluminous, detailed and truly, truly complex.
 If you want to have an optical impression of the world of medieval coin, check out the publicly accessible numismatic information system (NUMIS-database) of De Nederlandse Bank.
 But be careful.
 Do not get hooked on this type of money too!